 Here’s what you need to know:

-• Only Specialised Driver Training can be funded and this is only if additional supports are needed due to disability
+- Specialised Driver Training can be funded if you need additional supports due to disability

-• A quote for Specialised Driver Training needs to be submitted to the NDIS and approved before spending your NDIS funds on this support
+- You need to provide a quote for Specialised Driver Training to the NDIS and have it approved before spending your NDIS funds on this support

 Getting your learner’s licence.

-Before you take to the streets, you will need a learner’s permit.
+Before you take to the streets, you’ll need a learner’s permit.
 Each state and territory has its own process and age requirements, so check with your local licensing authority.

 Some states allow you to sit the test online, while others require you to attend in person.
 You’ll usually need to complete an online course or read a printed handbook to learn the road rules.